Skip to main content

 Step

-While the fat is heating up, pull the Yorkshire mixture out of the refrigerator and season with salt.
+While the fat is heating up, pull the Yorkshire mixture out of the refrigerator and season it with salt

 Step

-Pour the mixture into each mold, making sure it comes ¾ of the way up the muffin tin.
+Once the fat is smoking, remove the muffin tins from the oven and immediately pour the mixture into each mold, making sure it comes ¾ of the way up the tin.

 Step

-Place the finished muffin tins in the oven and cook at 392F for 15 min.
-After cooking for 15 minutes, lower the oven temperature to 338F and cook for another 15 minutes.
+Place the filled muffin tins in the oven and cook at 392°F for 15 min on the convection setting if it is available.
+After cooking for 15 minutes, lower the oven temperature to 338°F and cook for another 15 minutes if using a convection oven, or 25 minutes if using a standard oven..

 Note: Be sure NOT to open the oven when you turn the temperature down to keep the steam inside the oven.
 If you are not using a convection oven, you may need to add an additional 10 minutes to reach the temperature.